onubrooks/payment-information-validator/README.md

 `localhost:5000/api/get-hash`

-Ensure to use the exact payload you will use to make the validation request.
+Ensure to use the exact payload and content-type header you will use to make the validation request.

 #### Get Hash Example